Signed in as:

 And always take care of your body before your thoughts, a steady body makes a steady mind.

-You were not meant to carry other people’s worries or perspectives.
+You were not meant to carry other people’s worries, fears, or perspectives as your own.
 If you’ve spent years hearing strong, certain stories, it can be hard to tell where their voice ends and yours begins.
 Clear thinking is not choosing a side.
 It is choosing a pace.
 It is choosing to see as much of the picture as you can before you decide what is true for you.

 Critical thinking is how you take your power back.
 It means you slow down, notice what you feel, check what you know, and look for what might be missing.
 A lot of what hurts comes packaged as half-truths: a real detail placed in front of a missing chapter.
 Half-truths sound convincing because part of them happened, but the context that would change the meaning is gone.
-When stories pass through many people, they can shift the way that whisper games do.
+When stories pass through many people, they can shift the way messages do in whisper games.
 No one has to lie for a message to change.

 Walk the Middle Path.
 Two things can be real at once.